1) Should I take pain medication only when I have a lot of pain?

 2) Will I become addicted to narcotic pain medications?

 Not necessarily, if you take your medication exactly as prescribed.
 There are also effective pain medications that are non-addictive.
-A person's likelihood of becoming addicted depends, in part, on his or her addiction history.
+A person's likelihood of becoming addicted depends, in part, on their addiction history.
 Addiction is less likely if you have never abused drugs or had an addictive disorder.
 Ask your doctor about any concerns you may have.

 3) Why do I need to keep taking more of my medicine to have the same effect?